 The objectives of the JFR teacher education program are:

-As a result of our program, there is now a cadre of over 400 master teachers from across the U.S. and Eastern Europe who have a firm grounding in the history of the Holocaust and the subject of rescue.
+As a result of our program, there is now a cadre of more than 400 master teachers from across the U.S. and Eastern Europe who have a firm grounding in the history of the Holocaust and the subject of rescue.
 These teachers are now in a position to teach their peers as well as generations of students about the Holocaust.
 With the generous support of the Conference on Jewish Material Claims Against Germany (Claims Conference), the JFR has had a widespread impact on Holocaust education throughout the United States.

 2012 Lerner Fellows